 The University is keen to create an environment which embeds a ‘Proud to live here, proud to work here’ ethos.

 Almost three years have passed since Guildford Borough Council first published its Draft Local Plan in the spring of 2014.
-A 12-week public consultation ensued in May of that year and again in June-July 2016, eventually leading the Borough Council to postpone a decision on Guildford’s Local Plan until spring 2016 and again more recently to spring 2017.
+A 12-week public consultation ensued in May of that year and again in June-July 2016, eventually leading the Borough Council to postpone a decision on Guildford’s Local Plan until spring 2016 and again more recently to 2017.

 As the planning process progresses, it is the University’s intention to post any additional information about its proposals on this site, as and when it becomes publically available.